kastman/fitz/doc/tutorial_nwlabs.rst

 Tutorial
 =========

-The following instructions will help you get tutorial data, setup and run one subject from our tutorial experiment.
+The following instructions will help you access images and logfiles from our tutorial data, and configure and run our basic fMRI processing and modelling.

 1. Choose directories and paths in **project.py** with ``fitz setup``.